yashgupta17402/Asic-Design-Flow/README.md

-* Now create the object file (.o) that is the output of the compiler as shown in the procedure shown below.
+* Now create the object file (.o) ,which is the output of the compiler as shown in the procedure shown below.

 ![Screenshot from 2024-08-08 01-01-25](https://github.com/user-attachments/assets/a991b66e-bcf8-4676-8127-4657a8882f16)
 ![Screenshot from 2024-08-08 01-01-29](https://github.com/user-attachments/assets/4aef3604-22b4-4854-83e2-08a9d06ee7a8)